A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - FYI: There are two entrances to the grounds: (1) the main entrance, the “East Gate,” located near the Subway/LIRR; and (2) the “South Gate” entrance near the iconic World’s Fair “Unisphere” (globe) – see map above.
 While lines tend to be shorter by the South Gate, the wait may end up being about the same because there are fewer attendants and metal detectors.

-One of the best-kept secrets is that you can enter the US Open grounds for free on the second Thursday (gates open at noon, must arrive before 5pm) and see the Doubles Semifinals plus all-star wheelchair players, the world’s top juniors, and incredible collegiate players.
-If you are a serious tennis fan, particularly if you’re a doubles player, this is a day not to be missed.
-For examples of the kinds of matches being played that day on various courts, see Day 11 from 2018 Daily Schedule.
+One of the best-kept secrets is that you can usually enter the US Open grounds for free on the second Thursday (gates open at noon, must arrive before 5pm) and see the Men’s Doubles Semifinals plus all-star wheelchair players, the world’s top juniors, and incredible collegiate players.

 A FEW MORE RECS